needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 }
 ```

-If you get a handle to a tensor via the [`worker.PeekOutput`](xref:Unity.Sentis.IWorker.PeekOutput) call, the memory allocator still holds responsibility for that memory, you thus do not need to `Dispose` of it.
+When you get a handle to a tensor using the [`worker.PeekOutput`](xref:Unity.Sentis.IWorker.PeekOutput) call, the memory allocator remains responsible for that memory, so there is no need for you to `Dispose` of it.
 For more information on `PeekOutput`, refer to [Get output from a model](get-the-output.md).

 ## Additional resources